tier4/caret_doc/docs/design/latency_definitions/timer.md

 Timer provides the time at which the Timer callback timeout and related information.

-A simplified sequence diagram focusing only on the relevant data flow is shown below.
+A simplified sequence diagram focusing only on the relevant events is shown below.

 ```plantuml
 @startuml